strimzi/strimzi.github.io/_posts/2022-09-09-configuring-security-context-in-pods-managed-by-strimzi.md

 But what about the Cluster Operator itself?
 The Cluster Operator deployment by default does not have any special security context set.
 That means that out of the box it runs under the Kubernetes `baseline` profile.
-But if you want, the operator can run under the `restructed` profile as well.
+But if you want, the operator can run under the `restricted` profile as well.
 You can simply edit the Deployment and configure the security context:

 ```yaml